dimanikulin/dimanikulin/incubator/HowToPublish.md

 ### Plagiarism
 TBD

+www.copyscape.com

+Please note we require 0% plagiarism/duplicate content and all sources must be cited properly.

+When using a quote or definition from another source, it must be cited using an in-line link so we are giving attribution and the reader can verify the information.

+However, we would prefer that these papers share a uniquely GL perspective and that the content is 100% original.

 ### Content shall be structured

 There should be paragraphs and proper indentation, subheadings, and bulleted or numbered lists